Paul-Asamoah-Boadu/Investigating_Medical_Appointment_No_Show/README.md

 1) What medical condition on or not on scholarship mostly show up or does not show up for appointment?

-> Examine the connection between the the medical condition of various patients, whether or not they are on scholarship , and whether or not they are showing up for appointments.
+> Examine the connection between the the medical condition of various patients, whether or not they are on scholarship, and whether or not they are showing up for appointments.

 2) What rate does those received sms show up for appointment?